 In 1973 I sailed to French Polynesia on a fifty-four foot ketch.
 I had recently graduated from the University of Hawaii with a degree in fine art (BFA-Ceramics) and had studied Oceanic art in my senior year.
 I was looking forward to seeing the tattoo art there, especially in the Marquesas Islands.
 I had with me Dr. W C Handy’s Bishop Museum Bulletin on “Tattooing in the Marquesas” published in 1922 and I studied it while sailing into the Southern Seas.
 By the time we reached Fatu Hiva – after stops in Tahiti, Moorea, and waiting out storms in Takaroa – I expected to see many people wearing traditional tattoos.
 There were none.

-They had been outlawed in the 1880s, and though Handy had mentioned this in his bulletin, I thought that there would be a remnant carrying on the art.
+Tattooing had been outlawed in French Polynesia in the 1880s, and though Handy had mentioned this in his bulletin, I thought that there would be a remnant carrying on the art.
 At that time all the tattoo motifs had been transferred to the wood carvers on each island, and they kept the designs alive.

-At that time few people visited the islands.
+Very few people visited the Marquesas back then.
 There were no hotels or restaurants, and the only way to get there was by yacht or trading steamer.
-Tattoos were not popular then either, and the owner of the boat I worked on would have left me there if I got one.
+Tattoos were not popular at that time either, and the owner of the boat I worked on would have left me there if I had got one.
 It’s much different today.
 Today you’ll see people with Marquesans’ designs on their bodies all over the world.

 I first used tattoo designs in the architectural ceramic murals I was commissioned to do in Hawaii in the late 1970s.
 From there I began using the designs in my pottery and paintings.
 My images and three-dimensional work reflect my feelings, admiration, and respect for the artistic traditions of the various island cultures that have become an important part of my life.